TiVo/terraform-provider-splunk-itsi/docs/resources/service.md

 - `id` (String) id (splunk _key) is automatically generated sha1 string, from base_search_id & metric_id seed,
 							concatenated with serviceId.

+<a id="nestedblock--kpi--ml_thresholding"></a>
+### Nested Schema for `kpi.ml_thresholding`

+Required:

+- `direction` (String) Determines if the KPI should stay above a certain level, below a certain level, or constrained to a specific range.
+Takes values 'both', 'lower' or 'upper'.
+- `start_date` (String) timestamp in [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339#section-5.8) format (see [RFC3339 time string](https://tools.ietf.org/html/rfc3339#section-5.8) e.g., `YYYY-MM-DDTHH:MM:SSZ`).
+- `training_window` (String) Time window over which the thresholding recommendation should run.
+Same window will be used as the training window for adaptive thresholding.
+Takes values '-7d', '-14d', '-30d', '-60d'.

 <a id="nestedblock--service_depends_on"></a>